Early childhood education

 Contact

-You contact Quality Education and Care NT by either:
+You can contact Quality Education and Care NT by either:

 Early childhood support for remote children and families

-For you and your child, you can access early childhood support through:
+You and your child can access early childhood support through:

 • education and learning programs

-For more information, find a suitable service below.
+For more information and to find a suitable service read below.

-Families as First Teachers is an early learning and family support program providing:
+Families as First Teachers (FaFT) is an early learning and family support program that recognises that parents are their child’s first and most important teacher.

-• support on children nutrition, health and hygiene
+• parenting support on child nutrition, health, hygiene, development and wellbeing

-• guidance to prepare your child for school.
+• guidance to prepare your child for school and support smooth transitioning to preschool

-You can access the program in remote schools or as a mobile service.
+You can access the program in remote schools and in some urban locations.

 For more information, call your closest community program in the table below.